Grammy-nominated R&B singer Jesse Powell dies at 51

 “It is with a heavy heart that we announce the passing of our beloved son, brother, and uncle Jesse Powell.
 Jesse loved music, and he especially loved his fans who supported him throughout his career,” she wrote in the post.
 “We want you all to know that you meant the world to him.”

-She also asked for privacy during this time for her and her family so they can “mourn this tremendous loss and celebrate his everlasting legacy.”
+She also asked for privacy during this time for her and her family so they can “mourn this tremendous loss and celebrate his everlasting legacy,” KTLA reports.

 A cause of death was not mentioned in the post.